St Mary's church

 Of the three beautiful east windows, the first is to the memory of the sixth Earl Beauchamp, who gave so much to the new church.
 He died in 1891.

-The middle window is to Edward Archer, another most generous benefactor and churchwarden, who died in 1892.
+The middle window is to Edward Archer, another most generous benefactor and churchwarden, who died at sea in 1892.
 He was proprietor of the 'Mount Pleasant Hotel', the 'Foley Arms' and adjoining wine shop at that time; and he paid for the re-glazing of some of the windows in the Priory, as well as giving a new bell to commemorate Queen Victoria's Golden Jubilee in 1887.

 The carved oak cover for the font was given by a Mr Taylor who lived at Cherry Orchard in the 1930s.
 It replaced an ugly tin cover of which he strongly disapproved.